Jaegermeiste/MSCognitiveServicesHowToGuide/ProcessingState.md

   "progress": ""
 }
 ```
-A later call would return a JAOS object like this:
+A later call would return a JSON object like this:
 ```json
 {
   "state": "Processing",